WuerthPhoenix/tornado/doc/how-to/92-HowTo-String-Interpolation.md

 ```

 Remember that whenever you create a new rule or edit an existing one,
-you need to restart the Tornado service.
+you will need to restart the Tornado service.
 It is also
 helpful to run a check to make sure there are no syntactic errors in your new rule:
 ```
 # tornado --config-dir=/neteye/shared/tornado/conf check
 # systemctl restart tornado.service
 ```

-If you performed all the previous steps correctly, you should notice that,
+If you performed all the above steps correctly, you should notice that
 whenever an event matches the rule,
 the body of the generated action will no longer contain any of the
 original placeholders ${event.payload.*}.
 In fact, they are replaced by the actual values extracted from the event.
-If one or more placeholders cannot be resolved, the action will fail.
+If one or more placeholders cannot be resolved, the entire action will fail.

-## <a id="tornado-howto-string-interpolation-step3"></a> Step #3:  Send the event and set the status
+## <a id="tornado-howto-string-interpolation-step3"></a> Step #3:  Send the Event and Set the Status

-Open a browser and verify that you deployed the required configuration to icinga2,
+Open a browser and verify that you have deployed the required configuration to Icinga 2.
-this can be done navigating to the
+This can be done by navigating to the
+**Overview > Services > host.example.com: my_dummy**
+<a href="/neteye/monitoring/service/show?host=host.example.com&service=my_dummy" data-base-target="_next">service</a>
+(note that this link will not work if you have not followed all the steps above).
-**Overview > Services > host.example.com: my_dummy** [service](/neteye/monitoring/service/show?host=host.example.com&service=my_dummy).
-You should see that it is still in
+You should see that it is still in the
-**Pending** state as no active checks are executed.
+**Pending** state as no active checks have been executed.

-We can now use the *tornado-send-event* helper command to send the JSON content of a file to the tornado API.
+We can now use the *tornado-send-event* helper command to send the JSON content of a file to the Tornado API.
-So, create a file called *payload.json* with the following contents in your *home directory*:
+So now create a file called *payload.json* with the following content in your *home directory*:
 ```json
 {
   "type": "dummy_passive_check",